Coronavirus (COVID-19)

 What is it?

 HMRC will pay 80% of employees' salaries who would otherwise have been laid off, up to a maximum of £2,500 per month.
+Businesses have flexibility to bring furloughed employees back to work on a part time basis or furlough them full-time.

-This scheme has been extended to run until 30th April 2021.
+This scheme has been extended to run until 30th September 2021.

 Who is it for?